james18lpc/GibbsMeasure/docs/index.md

 On top of the new developments, there are many basic lemmas needed for this project that are currently missing from Mathlib.

-Here is the list of files that do not depend on any other LeanAPAP file, indicating they are good candidates for upstreaming to Mathlib:
+Here is the list of files that do not depend on any other GibbsMeasure file, indicating they are good candidates for upstreaming to Mathlib:

 {% include files_to_upstream.md %}